sefakilic/coursera-regmods/cars.md

----
-title: "Is it worth learning how to drive stick shift?"
+# Is it worth learning how to drive stick shift?
-author: "Sefa Kilic"
-output: pdf_document
----

-# Introduction
 One of the greatest debate about cars is on the transmission type.
 While the manual transmission is on its way towards extinction in the US, they are [still very popular in Europe](http://www.dctfacts.com/archive/2008/why-dual-clutch-technology-big-business.aspx).